 Basically it can exist only in concert with the action of the play.
 It constitutes a space of sound that is entirely integrated with what the actors do.
 At times it unites with the action so completely that spectators cease to perceive it.
-(Tadeusz Kornas, Notatnik Teatralny, 1999, no. 18-19)

 The quality of Lupa's theatre derives from strong acting, which is often deemed "invisible" or "transparent," made so by actors who unite almost completely with the characters they play.
 Most often, characters so thoroughly take over the actors that the smallest psychological nuances and inner contradictions become perceivable in the intimacy of his productions.
+Tomasz Man wrote:

-Lupa's theatre is one of psychological extremes, which he chooses to reveal in times of hypocrisy and cheap entertainment," wrote Tomasz Man.
-"Lupa warns: cheap entertainment means cheap humans, cheap lives, cheap souls, cheap reason, cheap sensibilities...
+Lupa warns: cheap entertainment means cheap humans, cheap lives, cheap souls, cheap reason, cheap sensibilities...
 His productions begin where questions are not asked and end where all that relates to us has been questioned.
 This delicious paradox is not a mere mechanism, but denotes a certain inability to name man 'completely.'
 Thus is created the mystery of being human to one self and to others. (...)
 In the structured stage world, every individual is a contradiction on the inside.
 He or she builds castles on sand, because that makes sense.
 They decline into madness because they find no answer to questions regarding who they truly are.
-(Notatnik Teatralny, 1999, no. 18-19)

-Krystian Lupa made his debut in Polish Television Theatre in 1978 with a production of Stanislaw Ignacy Witkiewicz's Wariat i zakonnica / The Madman and the Nun.
+Krystian Lupa made his debut in Polish Television Theatre in 1978 with a production of Stanislaw Ignacy Witkiewicz's Wariat i zakonnica (The Madman and the Nun).
 His credits also include televised versions of his theatrical adaptations of Robert Musil's The Dreamers (1992), Thomas Bernhard's Immanuel Kant (1997) and Kalkwerk (1998), Robert Musil's The Temptation of Quiet Veronica (2001) and Hermann Broch's Hanna Wendling (2001).
 In 1993 he created a three-part television production titled W strone Klarysy.
-Szkice z 'Człowieka bez właściwosci' Roberta Musila / Towards Clarissa - Sketches from Robert Musil's 'Man Without Qualities', basing this upon a stage version he mounted in 1990 at the State Higher School of Theatre in Krakow.
+Szkice z 'Człowieka bez właściwosci' Roberta Musila (Towards Clarissa - Sketches from Robert Musil's 'Man Without Qualities'), basing this upon a stage version he mounted in 1990 at the State Higher School of Theatre in Krakow.

 On 23 October 2014 at the Jerzy Grzegorzewski Stage of the Polish Theatre in Wrocław another widely discussed premiere of Lupa's play took place.
-Wycinka / Woodcutters / Holzfaellen, based on Thomas Bernhard's prose, was recognised by the audience and critics as the best play of the season.
+Woodcutters, based on Thomas Bernhard's prose, was recognised by the audience and critics as the best play of the season.
 The play’s plot takes place over a dinner shared by old friends from an informal art group.
 The gathering soon turns into a funeral meal after the death of one of the protagonists.
 The jury of the Divine Comedy International Theatre Festival awarded its creators with three prizes in the most significant categories (best play, best director, best actor).
 In the opinion of the jury members we can read:

 for a skillful critic of an artist's position and confronting the audience with the most inconvenient truths, and for the totality of the work which provides us with many amazing theatrical moments.